SteveMcKeon/SteveMcKeon.github.io/_posts/2022-05-31-NorthSec-Warmup-Logically-Bonus.md

 ![Analog Characters](../assets/img/logically/logically_2.png){: .mx-auto.d-block :}

 Based on the first image, though, I knew the data wasn't homogeneous across the entirety of any given chunk.
-At the start of any given - let's just refer to these blocks of data as *characters*, since that's the assumption I'm working off of - there are distinct changes in the signal, followed by a relatively very long signal of what looks to be *noise*.
+At the start of any given... - let's just refer to these blocks of data as *characters*, since that's the assumption I'm working off of - there are distinct changes in the signal, followed by a relatively very long signal of what looks to be *noise*.
 Here's the first *character* to show you what I mean.

 ![First Character Signal](../assets/img/logically/logically_3.png){: .mx-auto.d-block :}